 User Experience Style

-User Experience is a forum for sharing ideas and experiences; it is not an academic or technical journal.
+is an online professional magazine; it is not a technical or academic journal.
+There are no literature surveys or footnotes.
+Articles are practical in nature and are written in an active, personal voice.
 Articles appeal to a multidisciplinary audience, with an informal and energetic style, and an emphasis on “real people, real problems, real solutions.”

 - We assume that our readers have a moderate level of technical understanding, but articles should avoid technical jargon and should be accessible to inform readers who work outside the particular subject area.

 - Articles are written in an active voice, speaking directly from our experience to our readers.

 - Anecdotes are entirely appropriate.
 They provide a human context to your research and provide a vehicle that holds the reader’s interest.

 - Remember that readers must first learn the context of your subject before they can understand how your work affects practice or changes the field.

 - Above all, be engaging and make a clear, interesting point